The Lead Guitar Program

 We invite you to fill out an application, including basic information about the proposed partner teacher and class.

-Schools purchase guitars, make footstools, and add the class to the school schedule with guidance from Lead Guitar.
+Upon being accepted, schools purchase guitars, make footstools, and add the class to the school schedule with guidance from Lead Guitar.

-Schools sign final contracts and classes begin.
+Schools sign final agreements, establish a PO, and classes begin.